 Note: Remember, this is for animated GIFs on Twitter, not actual videos.
-It will say GIF in the bottom-left corner of the still image if not already playing.
+It will say GIF in the bottom-left corner of the still image if you’re not already playing it.

 Twitter GIFs are Not Real GIFs

 Why can’t you save Twitter GIFs as an image file on your computer or smartphone, just like you would with a GIF on any other website?
-The answer may not seem evident at first, but any media that isn’t a still photo on Twitter cannot get downloaded.
+The answer may not seem evident initially, but any media that isn’t a still photo on Twitter cannot get downloaded.

-Instead, you might notice that GIFs on Twitter use an interface that looks similar to a video platform, but they are missing the playback bar at the bottom of the display.
-That’s the real reason why you can’t save your Twitter GIFs to your computer: they aren’t GIFs at all.
+Instead, you might notice that GIFs on Twitter use an interface similar to a video platform but are missing the playback bar at the bottom of the display.
+That’s why you can’t save your Twitter GIFs to your computer: they aren’t GIFs at all.
 Instead, they are small video files in which the animated GIF got converted to a proprietary format by Twitter to be more efficient and deliver a smoother Twitter experience.
 On the flip side, you can also convert videos to post them on Twitter.